Billing

 Spend Less Time Chasing Payments

-When time is money, chasing overdue payments can quickly become a costly expense that detracts from working on a case or expanding your services.
+When time is money, chasing overdue payments can quickly become a costly expense that detracts from working on cases or expanding services.
 Payment plans allow you to schedule recurring payments at steady intervals.
-Revenue rolls in automatically, so you can focus your attention on areas with greater impact.
+Revenue rolls in automatically, so you can focus on areas with greater impact.

 Increase Collection Rate

-To capitalize on this opportunity, law firms that offer installment plans make it easier for clients to cover their legal expenses over time, effectively increasing the firm’s ability to get paid.
+Our 2024 Legal Industry Trends Report found that 48% of law firms collected more money while using payment plans.
+Law firms that offer installment plans make it easier for clients to cover legal expenses over time, effectively improving the firm’s cash flow and increasing the firm’s ability to get paid.

 Make Your Services More Accessible

-By offering a payment plan option at your firm, you'll open your legal services to a wider client base while relieving the financial burden of a total upfront payment.
+By offering a payment plan option at your firm, you'll open your legal services to a wider client base while relieving the financial burden of a total upfront payment for lawyer fees.

 Customer Satisfaction

-Payment plans can have a strong positive impact on the attorney-client relationship.
+Payment plans are an impactful way to empathize with your client’s needs.
 They provide flexibility to clients and their financial situations while nurturing a service-first focus that is prime for referrals.
+It can also help you stand out from competitors that don’t implement payment plans.

-How to Offer Lawyer Payment Plans at Your Firm
+How To Offer Attorney Payment Plans at Your Firm

-With a wide variety of payment methods and billing models, determine how your firm will handle installment plans.
-Strategic preparation will help your firm assess what to offer and effectively communicate with clients.
+Strategic preparation will help your firm assess what you can offer and how to effectively communicate with clients.

 Initial questions might include: